aurelianammon/dance-performance/README.md

 ## Setup

 Needed hardware and software
-* Computer with processing installed and the code from the light_installation folder
+* Computer with [Processing](https://processing.org) installed and the code from the light_installation folder
 * Kinect Sensor V2
 * Strong Projector, best with a big viewport
 * Long USB 3 cable and HDMI cable to connect all the tools.